 A first aid kit may contain different materials, especially since there are different types of it.
-However, there are top first aid kit materials that may be present in all the first aid kit types.
-Such items will be discussed below including their usage.
+However, top first aid kit materials may be present in all the first aid kit types.
+Such items will be discussed below, including their usage.

 What are the Top First Aid Kit Materials?

-There are different first aid kit checklists, and they may be according to usage.
-However, there are items considered to be basic and may be present in all types of first aid kits.
+There are different first aid kit checklists, which may vary according to usage.
+However, basic items might be present in all types of first aid kits.
 The Australian Government’s Department of Health lists the top first aid kit materials.

 This first aid kit material is a woven, elasticated bandage, usually made of cotton.
-It comes in different shapes and sizes as it may be used for different parts of the body.
+It comes in different shapes and sizes and can be used for different body parts.

-It is used to support the healing of sprains and strains by providing good compression to injured areas.
+It supports the healing of sprains and strains by providing good compression to injured areas.

-Different first aid practices may be followed in using crepe bandages according to which part of the body it will be used.
+Different first aid practices may be followed in crepe bandages according to which part of the body it will use.
 For example, using it for wrist injuries includes the following first aid steps:

 - Wrap the crepe bandage around the forearm above the point of the injured wrist.

 - Wrap the crepe bandage around the wrist and base of the hand.
-It is done by following a figure-of-eight pattern so an equal covering of the areas above and below the joint is achieved.
+It is done in a figure-of-eight pattern to ensure that the areas above and below the joint are equally covered.

-- Loop the crepe bandage firmly around the lower forearm and secure using tape.
+- Loop the crepe bandage firmly around the lower forearm and secure it using tape.